nearby-aliens/nearby-aliens/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
-The code of conduct is enforced by a benevolent dictator :).
+The code of conduct is enforced by benevolent dictator(s) :).
 That said, we have not had any problems.
 We are kind and encouraging to each other.

 # Roadmap
 The "demo" or "prototype" version includes the basic menu structure of choosing a